- 21

 4. BI Tools (Analytics Tools)

-- Metabase — Open source, user-friendly — create reports without writing SQL
+- Metabase — Open source, user-friendly, create reports without writing SQL

 Star Schema — The Most Popular Design

-| Table Type | Purpose | Government Example |
+| Table Type | Function | Government Example |

 |---|---|---|

-| Fact Table | Stores measurable values (Measures) such as disbursement amounts, contract counts | Fact_Budget_Execution: date, program_id, agency_id, disbursement_amount, allocated_budget |
+| Fact Table | Stores measurable values (Measures) such as disbursement amounts and contract counts | Fact_Budget_Execution: date, program_id, agency_id, disbursement_amount, allocated_budget |

-| Dimension Table | Stores context (descriptive data) used for filtering and grouping | Dim_Agency: agency_id, department_name, division, ministry |
+| Dimension Table | Stores contextual data used for filtering and grouping | Dim_Agency: agency_id, division/bureau_name, parent_ministry |

-Example: Star Schema for Budget Disbursement Analysis
+Star Schema Example for Budget Disbursement Analysis

-Fact_Budget_Execution (center) connects to:
+The Fact_Budget_Execution table (center) connects to:

-- Dim_Fiscal_Year — Fiscal year, quarter, month
+- Dim_Fiscal_Year — fiscal year, quarter, month

-- Dim_Agency — Department, division, ministry level
+- Dim_Agency — division/bureau, affiliation, level

-- Dim_Budget_Plan — Program, output, activity, project
+- Dim_Budget_Plan — program, output, activity, project

-Data Warehouse vs. Data Lake
+Data Warehouse vs. Data Lake — What Is the Difference?

 | Aspect | Data Warehouse | Data Lake |